Hotel Clark

 For decades, the empty corner plot, which had stood vacant since 1990, considered one of the most expensive in Budapest, had been the subject of plans and ideas, captivating the attention of architects and the public alike.
 It wasn’t until 2016 that the construction of the 86-room boutique hotel, Hotel Clark, finally began.

 The design process was met with a significant challenge: the extremely narrow site demanded constant adaptation.
-The construction had to be served from a mere 2–3 meter wide strip at the front of the building, ensuring uninterrupted and safe pedestrian and vehicle traffic at the same time.
+Construction had to be served from a mere 2-3-meter-wide strip at the front of the building, ensuring uninterrupted and safe pedestrian and vehicle traffic at the same time.
 The original plans had to be changed on several occasions to make the hotel a reality.

-Witnessing the final result, however, there is no doubt that the invested effort was well worth it.
-You only need to glance at the hotel’s impressive facade, where no two elements are alike: a total of 329 pieces make up the facade, each weighing 1-1.5 tons.
-Their colors were mixed based on the floor tiles seen in the main and side naves of Matthias Church.
+Witnessing the final result, however, leaves no doubt that the energy invested was well worth it.
+You only need to glance at the hotel’s impressive façade, where no two elements are alike: a total of 329 pieces make up the façade, each weighing 1-1.5 tons.
+Their colours are based on the floor tiles that can be seen in the main and side naves of Matthias Church.